Alabama Railroad Worker Injury and FELA Attorneys

 - Cancer or respiratory diseases from toxic exposure

-As we talked about before, railroad workers who suffer an injury on the job aren’t covered under workers’ compensation, which is the traditional way employees are compensated for medical expenses and lost wages after workplace accidents.
+As we discussed, railroad workers who suffer an injury aren’t covered under workers’ compensation, which is the traditional way employees are compensated for medical expenses and lost wages after workplace accidents.
 Instead, you may look to FELA.

-The biggest difference between the two systems is that workers’ compensation is a no-fault system, meaning an employee may file for workers’ comp regardless of who was responsible for their accident.
-With FELA, the employee must be able to prove negligence on the part of another person or entity, like their employer, another employee or an equipment manufacturer.
+The most significant difference between the two systems is that workers’ compensation is a no-fault system, meaning an employee may file for workers’ comp regardless of who was responsible for their accident.
+With FELA, the employee must be able to prove negligence on the part of another person or entity, like their employer, another employee, or an equipment manufacturer.

-What this means, in a nutshell, is that as a railroad employee, your employer is responsible for providing you a reasonably safe place to work.
-If they breach that duty and you suffer harm as a result, they can be held liable.
+What this means, in a nutshell, is that as a railroad employee, your employer is responsible for providing you with a reasonably safe place to work.
+They can be held liable if they breach that duty and you suffer harm.

 Another big difference between FELA and workers’ compensation?
-Workers’ compensation claims bar the employee from seeking damages for things like pain and suffering.
-FELA claims are more like personal injury claims in that you are eligible to seek economic damages for your lost wages and medical expenses, as well as non-economic losses like pain and suffering.
-In the event a railroad accident ends in death, surviving family members are eligible to file a FELA claim.
+Workers’ compensation claims bar the employee from seeking damages for pain and suffering.
+FELA claims are more like personal injury claims in that you are eligible to seek economic damages for your lost wages and medical expenses and non-economic losses like pain and suffering.
+If a railroad accident ends in death, surviving family members can file a FELA claim.